chrmzn/RepData_PeerAssessment1/PA1_template.md

 In order to perform the analysis for this research we will require a few modules.

-For this we will use...
+For this we will use:

 * data.table - CSV load
-* dplyr - Data cleaning and manipulation
+* dplyr - data cleaning and manipulation
 * lubridate - date manipulation
 * ggplot2  - data plotting
 * chron - time manipulation